All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What We Know About the Iron Supplements and Semaglutide Interaction

 Semaglutide is a GLP-1 receptor agonist that slows gastric emptying, reduces appetite, and regulates blood sugar.
-Iron is an essential mineral your body uses to produce hemoglobin, the protein in red blood cells that carries oxygen throughout your body.
+Iron is an important mineral your body uses to produce hemoglobin, the protein in red blood cells that carries oxygen throughout your body.

 The practical consideration is that semaglutide slows the movement of food and supplements out of the stomach.
 Iron needs to reach the duodenum in its soluble form to be absorbed effectively.
-A prolonged stay in the stomach could theoretically affect iron's solubility, but research has not identified this as a clinically significant problem for most patients taking standard iron supplements.
+A prolonged stay in the stomach could theoretically affect iron's solubility, but research hasn't identified this as a clinically significant problem for most patients taking standard iron supplements.

 Safety Considerations